NM-TAFE/civ-ipriot-in-class-demos/week13/lesson.md

 - Aggregation: ...
 - Composition: ...

-What is cardinality and how it represented in UML?
+What is cardinality and how is it represented in UML?
+Try and think of a few examples.

 ## Tips